-When enforcing Proof-of-Possession (POP), the (D)TLS tls-unique value of the (D)TLS session needs to be used to prove that the private key corresponding to the public key is in the possession of and can be used by an end-entity or client.
-In other words, the CSR the client is using needs to include information from the DTLS connection the client establishes with the server.
-In EST, that information is the (D)TLS tls-unique value of the (D)TLS session.
-In the presence of ESTcoaps-to-HTTPS Registrar, the EST-coaps client MUST be authenticated and authorized by the Registrar and the Registrar MUST be authenticated as an EST Registrar client to the EST server.
-Thus the POP information is lost between the EST-coaps client and the EST server.
-The EST server becomes aware of the presence of an EST Registrar from its TLS client certificate that includes id-kp-cmcRA [RFC6402] extended key usage extension.
-As explained in Section 3.7 of [RFC7030], the EST server SHOULD apply an authorization policy consistent with a Registrar client.
-For example, it could be configured to accept POP linking information that does not match the current TLS session because the authenticated EST client Registrar has verified this information when acting as an EST server.
+When enforcing Proof-of-Possession (POP) linking, the (D)TLS tlsunique value of the (D)TLS session needs to be used to prove that the private key corresponding to the public key is in the possession of and was used to establish the connection by an end-entity or client.
+To do that the CSR the client is using needs to include information from the DTLS connection the client establishes with the server.
+EST, that information is the (D)TLS tls-unique value of the (D)TLS session.
+In the presence of ESTcoaps-to-HTTPS Registrar, the ESTcoaps client MUST be authenticated and authorized by the Registrar and the Registrar MUST be authenticated as an EST Registrar client to the EST server.
+Thus the POP linking information is lost between the EST-coaps client and the EST server.
+The EST server becomes aware of the presence of an EST Registrar from its TLS client certificate that includes id-kp-cmcRA [RFC6402] extended key usage extension. explained in Section 3.7 of [RFC7030], the EST server SHOULD apply an authorization policy consistent with a Registrar client. example, it could be configured to accept POP linking information that does not match the current TLS session because the authenticated EST client Registrar has verified this information when acting as an EST server.